intreleng-research/unsc-dataset/README.md

 # The UN Security Council Dataset

 This repository maintains a first dataset for the UN Security Council.
-It was first published in publication XXXXXXXX .
+It was first published in publication [ISBN 978-86-87043-84-8 doi: 10.52987/pcrc.2022](https://www.pcrconference.org/pcrc2022002.html).

 We currently offer an overview of UNSC meetings, resolutions from its inception in 1946 until July 2022.
 Only the meetings discussing a resolution are included.
 Presidential Statements and other meetings are not (yet) in this dataset.